parabuzzle/mikeheijmans.com/blog_posts/2025-03-19-nextjs-based-blog.md

 }
 ```

-This does the serverside loading of all posts with their read metadata from the frontmatter.
+This does the serverside loading of all posts with their metadata from the frontmatter in the file.

 ### Frontmatter